graphicxtras.com > Photoshop shapes etc > Dot shapes for Photoshop, elements, PSP Pages, GIMP inc. moire, random, spots

 How to open the PDFs ???

 All apps open the PDF files in different ways, though most probably use the open menu command.
 In some you have to load the PDF via the insert command or use the place / import command or some other panel / palette.
 Anyway, when you open the set in many of the apps you will find the item is turned into a raster format file and you will need to set the size for the PDF such as 300 x 300 or 3000 x 3000 as well as the resolution etc. In some apps, you will be able to continue to use the PDF as a vector (such as Illustrator).
 In some apps, you can load the file via the place or import command and in Adobe PS / creative cloud you can then use this at any size and for the graphic to be displayed as a raster format file but at the same time it is a vector which can be modified at any point (such as a smart object)

 You can do virtually anything with them.
 You can use them in commercial projects, you can use them in personal projects as well as using them to create items that can be used then to create new items for sale and so on (CU4CU).
-Use them to create logos, adverts, videos, books, illustrations, items for sale on zazzle and much more.
+Use them to create logos, adverts, hats, fabrics, textiles, posters, videos, books, illustrations, items for sale on zazzle and much more.
 If you have any questions, please contact us via our contact page (email, twitter, youtube etc)